urbit/docs/tutorials/arvo/arvo.md

 presume that the reader has read through the [Technical Overview](@/docs/tutorials/concepts/technical-overview.md).
 Lastly, we apply the knowledge learned in this document with a hands-on tutorial to investigate a [stack trace](#stack-trace-tutorial) of what happens when a timer is set in Arvo.
+This tutorial requires an understanding of the kernel to fully comprehend.

 We also suggest to the reader to peruse the [glossary](@/docs/glossary/_index.md) before diving into this article.
 It will provide the initial scaffolding that you will be able to gradually fill in as you read this article and go deeper into the alternate universe of computing that is Urbit.